 Colleges needed to be more flexible and think outside the "nine to five, Monday to Friday" mindset, he said.
 "Too many don't deliver the type of qualifications and education that employers need.

 "Employers prefer their expenditure on training to go to independent learning providers ,as they fit in better with business."

 He admitted that employers also had a role to play.
 "Businesses need to be better at articulating what they need," he said.

 College staff should visit businesses to discover their training needs first-hand and match those needs with what the college can offer.
-"Only about a quarter of businesses ever get contacted by an FE college," said Mr Mitchell.
+"Only about a quarter of businesses ever get contacted by an FE college," he said.
 "If colleges did approach business, they would have an unquestioned trust and that is a very powerful place from which to start.
 I believe the college sector in Scotland wants to be engaged in that process."